 Local Government Reform - What's Happening?Posted Tuesday 18 April 2017

 In March 2017 Council commenced fresh proceedings in the NSW Land and Environment Court in relation to the NSW Government Delegate’s revised report on the Mosman, North Sydney and Willoughby merger proposal.
-These proceedings, which focus on the inadequacies of the report prepared following the September 2016 judgment in the Land and Environment Court, have been adjourned until early May.
+These proceedings, which focus on the inadequacies of the report prepared following the September 2016 judgment in the Land and Environment Court, have been adjourned until later this year.

 In early April 2017 Mosman Council, together with other metropolitan councils impacted by NSW government merger proposals, also brought action in the NSW Court of Appeal seeking to overturn elements of the September 2016 Land and Environment judgment.
 These court proceedings have now concluded and judgment has been reserved.
-Further information in relation to judgments in both 2017 court actions will be posted as it becomes available.
+Further information in relation to judgments (or other progress in) both 2017 court actions will be posted as it becomes available.

 February 2017 Update